 Cruising the Bahamas

 I’ve always wanted to have my rockstar moment.
 Me in my short shorts, ice cold drink in hand, the smell of barbecue fills the air and a light breeze runs through my hair as I reenact the scene from Titanic.
-Okay, perhaps that’s slightly elaborate, but in actual fact nothing says relaxation like grabbing some good company and cruising the crystal Caribbean waters in search of memorable times.
+Okay, perhaps that’s slightly elaborate, but nothing says relaxation like grabbing some good company and cruising the crystal Caribbean waters in search of memorable times.
 The Bahamas is made up of 15 main islands, each drenched in sunshine and full of life, but it’s the hundreds of hidden cays that will really transform your trip from one of exploration to a journey of discovery.
 Finding every last one would take weeks, which is why it belongs on the bucketlist.
-However, there’s no shame in setting up camp in one of the many beautiful Caribbean villas that the larger islands are home to, picking a handful of destinations from ‘the hits’, and taking daytrips.
+However, there’s no shame in setting up camp in one of the many beautiful Caribbean villas that the larger islands are home to, picking a handful of destinations from ‘the hits’, and taking day trips.
 The beauty of the cruise is that you needn’t plan your activities.
 Opportunities to hike, snorkel and dive surround you, and if you’re lucky enough to have hired a boat upon which you stay overnight, complete with crew, retreating to your private vessel to absorb the sunset at night will turn the relaxation levels up to eleven.
 Bliss.

 Hiking the Rainforests of Puerto Rico

-I’m of course a big fan of nature, and wherever I go in the world, I never truly feel like I have seen a place unless I’ve explored it on two feet.
+I’m of course a big fan of nature, and wherever I go in the world I never truly feel like I have seen a place unless I’ve explored it on two feet.
 So despite the Caribbean being notoriously warm and not necessarily associated with world-class hiking, Pico el Toro – the highest peak in the Caribbean – sits high on my bucketlist.
 But then why wouldn’t it?
-Gently cascading waterfalls, trickling streams, an abundant world of rich wildlife and a whole heap of exotic flora to brighten up the darkness beneath the forest canopy!
+Gently cascading waterfalls, trickling streams, a fascinating world of wildlife and a whole heap of exotic flora to brighten up the darkness beneath the forest canopy!
 I’m in.
 The vegetation is thick, providing some much needed shade, but also creating the dramatic ‘curtains up’ moment as you pass through the many clearings to soak up some of the finest vistas in all the Caribbean.

 Image source: Flickr